ChildMindInstitute/mindlogger-backend/docs/plugins.rst

 document as the event info.

-The jobs plugin contains several built-in status codes within the ``girder.plugins.jobs.constants.JobStatus`` namespace.
+The jobs plugin contains several built-in status codes within the ``girderformindlogger.plugins.jobs.constants.JobStatus`` namespace.
 These codes represent various states a job can be in, which are:

 - INACTIVE (0)